jgolden36/jgolden36.github.io/_pages/talks.md

 * Commodity Markets LLM-based Futures Forecasting.
 * With Dikshya Mohanty, and Khushboo Singh.

-## Midwestern Macro (Richmond, Virginia, May 2024, delivered by Eva Carceles-Poveda)
+## Midwest Macro (Richmond, Virginia, May 2024, delivered by Eva Carceles-Poveda)
 * Non-Linear Dividend Taxation and Shareholder Disagreement.
 * With Eva Carceles-Poveda, Alexis Anagnostopoulos, and Gabriel Mihalachel.